-If you have a Netflix account, look up the film Trainer! and put in on your watch list.
+If you have a Netflix account, look up the film Trainer! (or find it somewhere else) and put it on your watch list.
 Seriously.
 Do it now.

 Trainer! is a documentary about a group of coaches.
 No, it’s not volleyball, unfortunately.
 It’s soccer.
 Specifically, it’s German soccer.
 In Germany, and across most of Europe, trainer is what they call the coach.
 In the film they actually translate it to head coach.

 And before you ask, yes.
 The film is in German, but subtitled in English.
 It’s about 2 hours long, so you’ll need to be able to dedicate time to actually sit an watch if you don’t speak German.

 But enough of the minor details.
 Let me get to why I think it’s worth watching – even for volleyball coaches.
 The film follows three lower division (2nd and 3rd) coaches over the course of the 2012-13 season.
 You see them in a variety of different scenarios, on and off the field.